New Estimates on the bounds of Brunel's operator: Properties of the Brunel Operator

-Hence, the theorem holds for $N=k+1$, and by induction for all $N\in\mathbb{N}$. \end{proof} We now have an important result that relates the Cesàro averages of $T$ to the Cesàro averages of $A\equiv\psi(T)$.
+We now have an important result that relates the Cesàro averages of $T$ to the Cesàro averages of $A\equiv\psi(T)$.
 When $T$ is mean-bounded and positive, the result reduces the study of the maximal function for the averages of $T$ to the maximal function for the averages of $A$.
 By doing so, it reduces the study of the norm or pointwise convergence of mean-bounded positive operators to the study of the pointwise convergence of positive power-bounded operators.
-More on this relationship is given in \cite{preprint}. \begin{lem} There exists a $C \in \mathbb{R^+}$ such that:
+More on this relationship is given in \cite{preprint}.

-for all $N \geq 1$, where $0\leq k\leq N$. \end{lem} \begin{proof} We will first show that there is a constant $C$ such that: For the case when $N=1$, we trivially have that: